vercel/next.js/docs/advanced-features/static-html-export.md

 - The [`fallback: true`](/docs/basic-features/data-fetching.md#fallback-true) mode of `getStaticPaths` is not supported when using `next export`.
 - [API Routes](/docs/api-routes/introduction.md) are not supported by this method because they can't be prerendered to HTML.
 - [`getServerSideProps`](/docs/basic-features/data-fetching.md#getserversideprops-server-side-rendering) cannot be used within pages because the method requires a server.
 Consider using [`getStaticProps`](/docs/basic-features/data-fetching.md#getstaticprops-static-generation) instead.
+- The [`next/image`](/docs/api-reference/next/image) component's default loader is not supported when using `next export`.
+However, other [loader](https://nextjs.org/docs/basic-features/image-optimization#loader) options will work.